MarthGimenzo/bread-baking-advisor/README.md

 • A feature to view the numbers inside the bars of the barcharts.
 This will make the barcharts more clear.

+*Note: The Bread Baking Adviser will be translated to Dutch when it has been fully assessed as it is only used by Dutch users.*

 ## Technologies Used

 - HTML